Department of Spanish

 Fourth Floor, Stein Hall

-Daniel Frost, associate professor of Spanish, poses for a selfie with students holding — what else? — Frostys.
+Daniel Frost, professor of Spanish, poses for a selfie with students holding — what else? — Frostys.

 The faculty design major courses that engage students in conversations about contemporary research, in addition to contributing courses across the college curriculum, including Latin American, Latinx and Caribbean Studies, the College Honors Program, Montserrat, Passport, Gender, Sexuality and Women's Studies, and Environmental Studies.